 Overall Satisfaction with Keap (formerly Infusionsoft)

-- Integrating with membership platforms.
+- Integrating with other customer softwares.

 Do you think Keap delivers good value for the price?

 Did Keap live up to sales and marketing promises?